Ouch x 10

 1. S&M party

-How could we not kick off with Eric Barone’s spectacular face full of volcanic pumice?
+How could we not kick off with Eric Barone’s spectacular face full of volcanic pumice (video at top of this page)?
 The Frenchman began his career as a stuntman, doubling for the likes of Sylvester Stallone and Jean Claude Van Damme before having a crack at the bicycle world speed record.
 He initially took the record on snow at Les Arcs in 2000 with a speed of 222kph (138mph), then traveled to the Cerro Negro volcano in Nicaragua to try again on gravel.
 Unfortunately, Eric’s carbon bike snapped at 172kph (107mph).
 Although the crash looked horrific, Barone can be considered lucky to have only sustained broken ribs along with some serious carpet burns from that rubber suit.

 Matt Leitch has some serious cojones.
 Hopefully he’s still got them after this spectacular road gap attempt at Lethbridge, BC.
 That he suffered only a bruised shoulder and managed to miss that concrete crash barrier is a miracle.

 At Whistler’s Crankworx in 2004, Timo Pritzel attempted to jump the entire platform, but bailed on the attempt and ended up with shattered ankles.